 To reach the Shenandoah Mountain Trail Horse Camp from the intersection of US 250 and I-81 in Staunton, go Northwest on US 250 for 27 miles.
 FR 396 and Shenandoah Mountain Trail will be on the left.
 The camp is also off to the left.
 There is another Horse Camp 3 miles further on US 250.
 It is near the Shaws Fork Trail.

-Overall, Shenandoah Mountain Horse Trail System is the 4th most popular horseback riding trail of all 35 horseback riding in Virginia.
+Overall, Shenandoah Mountain Horse Trail System is the 4th most popular horse trail of all 35 horseback rides in Virginia.